 When you buy any piece of diamond jewelry, you should know exactly what you are getting, and diamond tennis bracelets are no exception.
 While you may not need to make as many choices as you would with a diamond ring, you'll still want to be aware of the facts about diamonds as you shop for tennis bracelets.

-Setting a budget: In order to get the best diamond tennis bracelet available for your money, you need to know how much you can spend.
-Some diamond tennis bracelets can cost more than a car, while others fit into a more modest budget.
+In order to get the best diamond tennis bracelet available for your money, you need to know how much you can spend.
+Some diamond tennis bracelets can cost more than a car, while other prices fit into a more modest budget.
 Deciding what your budget is will get you started off on the right foot and help you get the most for your dollar.

 Cut: A well-cut diamond is one that has perfect proportions and exhibits a lot of light and brilliance.